BronsonSchultz/Course-Catalogue/README.md

 <details open>
 <summary>Post Development README</summary>

+## What's all the info above?
+ all the info in this README above is from the development process.
+I ran this project on a provided VM so it's not very relevant to running the project today but it does give insight into how it went!

 ## Running this project
 Spring makes running webapps easy by including a maven executable
   from within `/Course-Catalogue/webServer/complete` on the terminal, run
   `./mvnw spring-boot:run`
   this will start the website on your localhost on port 8080 which you can visit from your favourite browser.

 </details>